fstromback/mymake/README.md

 `mm.exe` somewhere in your path (either an existing location, or modifying your path to point to the repository location).

-After installation succeeded, open a terminal and generate a global `.mymake`-file with the command `mm --config`.
+After installation succeeded, open a terminal and generate a global configuration file with the command `mm --config`.
 This will once again locate the Visual Studio installation, identify the capabilities of the compiler and generate a proper configuration.
 This means that `mm` will work outside the Visual Studio Command Prompt.